ESI symposium 2025

 • Lars Moormann, Rijkswaterstaat - Consultant Industrial Automation

-P3 Intelligent diagnostics: Boosting equipment effectiveness
+P3 Intelligent diagnostics: boosting equipment effectiveness

 High-tech manufacturers are seeking ways to improve the servicing of their systems.
 This need is driven by the goal of ensuring overall equipment effectiveness, managing the ever-increasing complexity of systems, and addressing the challenge of scaling service organizations.
 Intelligent diagnostics leverages system knowledge, real-time data, and AI techniques to assist in designing diagnosable systems and to provide digital tools that support human decision-making.